maxchampoux/MJ-API-Styleguide/README.md

 Path: /{resource}/export
 ```

-In addition to parameters specific to each query, an export asynchronous process contains global parameters that are common to all exports, listed below:
+In addition to parameters specific to each resource, an asynchronous export call contains global parameters that are common to all resources, as listed below:

 **Global Parameters:**